87.9 FM: United States (Channel 200)

 In 1945, the standard FM broadcasting band was assigned to channels that started at 88.1 MHz.
 87.9 MHz was added in 1978, as part of a project to improve use of the non-commercial channels of 88.1 to 91.9 MHz.
-87.9 MHz was designated as a potential assignment for existing 10-watt "Class D" stations which were unable increase their power to at least 100 watts, and also could not be moved to the adjoining commercial channels of 92.1 to 107.9 MHz.
+87.9 MHz was designated as a potential assignment for existing 10-watt "Class D" stations that were unable to increase their power to at least 100 watts, and also could not be moved to the adjoining commercial channels of 92.1 to 107.9 MHz.
 Because 87.9 is also part of TV Channel 6 in the United States, its use by radio is restricted to low-power stations meeting certain strict criteria, licensed for operation on FM Channel 200.

-There are no radio stations on 87.9 MHz in the United States after the license of KSFH was deleted in December 2021, however there is one translator licensed to the frequency.
+There are no radio stations on 87.9 MHz in the United States since KSFH's license was canceled in December 2021; there is one translator licensed to the frequency.
 The station is K200AA in Sun Valley, Nevada, a translator of CSN International.
-The translator was given a special grant by the FCC to move to 87.9 MHz from 88.1 MHz to protect KYSA in Sparks, Nevada, which is on 88.3 MHz.
+The translator was granted a special grant by the FCC to move from 88.1 MHz to 87.9 MHz to protect KYSA in Sparks, Nevada, which is on 88.3 MHz.